james-cole/manifold-lab/content/authors/sophie_martin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Researchers
 ---

-Sophie Martin is a PhD student at University College London, based jointly between the Dementia Research Centre (DRC) and Centre for Medical Imaging Computing (CMIC).
+Sophie Martin is a Research Fellow at University College London, writing up her PhD.
+Sophie is based at UCL Hawkes Institute.